-The content of the class is aimed to get learners well-versed in the very basic vocabulary of ASL.
-For example, you will be learning the alphabet, numbers from 1 to 10, colors, and the common greetings and introductions.
+The content of the class is aimed at getting learners well-versed in the very basic vocabulary of ASL.
+For example, you will be learning the alphabet, numbers from 1 to 10, colors, and common greetings and introductions.
 So, nothing too complex, but still enough to get you started and give you some practical ASL experience.

 All in all, this Udemy class is one of the best ASL courses for people starting from zero.
 It is concise, engaging, and will familiarize you with the basics very quickly.
 We recommend it as the best overall online ASL course.